 (CMI, Marketing Charts)

 Content marketing statistics demonstrate the content marketing effectiveness in terms of cost and customer acquisition.
-This method is proven to be 62% less expensive and generates three times more leads than traditional marketing.
+This method is proven to be less expensive and generates three times more leads than traditional marketing.
+Additionally, 74% of companies find that content marketing strategies that they have implemented lead to increasing lead quality and quantity.

 The content marketing industry reached $42.15 billion in 2019, with the market growing by 14.4% from $36.84 billion in 2018.
 The industry is also expected to surpass $107.540 billion by 2026.